 The sunshine State of Florida is home to many of American’s most famous tourist attractions such as the many theme parks in Orlando, Miami’s South Beach and Everglades National Park.
-While these are all great places, if you are looking for something a little more undiscovered, here’s 5 different things to do in Florida.
+While these are all great places, if you are looking for something a little more undiscovered, you have to dig a little deeper.

 1. Visit Siesta Beach (#1 Rated Beach in the USA)

 When thinking of beaches in Florida, the first beach that would usually come to mind is South Beach in Miami.
 However, this is not the top rated beach in America.
 Siesta Key Beach (approximately 1 hour from Tampa) holds this coveted position and depending on what you are looking for, might be the right beach for you on your next vacation.
 Siesta Beach is a very family-friendly beach due to its flat water with little to no waves.
 Many people on the beach can be seen bringing floaties (adult and children alike) to relax while gently bobbing up & down in the water.
 Despite it being a family-friendly beach, it is also common for young locals to bring an cooler, beach chairs & to pitch a beach tent while relaxing for the day.
 While it doesn’t boast the same crystal clear blue water & rolling waves as South Beach does, it does hold the #1 spot in my mind for the whitest sand I have ever seen.
 The area surrounding Siesta Beach is also very upmarket and is home to some of Florida’s nicest beach vacation homes.